tlienart/layout-tester/workflow/folder-structure.md

 The cache folder keeps track of a serialised representation of the global and each of the local **contexts**.
-At a high level, the global context keeps track of global [page variables](page vars) and the local contexts keep track of local page variables along with the representation of all code blocks evaluated on that page.
+At a high level, the global context keeps track of global [page variables][page vars] and the local contexts keep track of local page variables along with the representation of all code blocks evaluated on that page.